 New Year, New Resolutions!
 One of those might be to study harder, or to try and improve your grades.
-Whether that is the case or not, here are some easy tips you can follow to improve your work from a 2:1 to a 1st.
+Whether that is the case or not, here are some easy tips you can follow to improve your work from a 2:1 to a to a first class essay.

 1) Be Critical